cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 Most of the changes will affect new PostgreSQL clusters only.

 !!!
 Warning
-    Please read carefully the list of changes below and how to change the `Cluster` manifests to retain the existing behavior, in case you don't want to disrupt your existing workloads.
+    Please read carefully the list of changes below, and how to change the `Cluster` manifests to retain the existing behavior if you don't want to disrupt your existing workloads.
 Alternatively, postpone the upgrade to 1.21 until you are sure.
 In general, we recommend adopting these default values unless you have valid reasons not to.

-If you want to keep the existing behavior of CloudNativePG explicitly, preferably just temporarily, you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21:
+If you want to keep the existing behavior of CloudNativePG explicitly, (we advise not indefinitely,) you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21:

 ```yaml